We held a meeting with the community on 5 March 2014. We listened. The result is declaration of our organization’s motivations and intentions.

 What are the Carp Hills?

-The “Carp Hills” is 3 to 4 km band of mostly forested Canadian Shield that rises above fertile farmland.
+The “Carp Hills” – also called the Carp Ridge – is a 3 to 4 km band of mostly forested Canadian Shield that rises above fertile farmland.
 Its southern most expression is the South March Highlands, but our area of focus runs approximately 13 km from the southeast at March Road to the northwest at Kinburn Side Road in West Carleton.
 These highlands, in the former Township of Huntley, are sandwiched between Carp Road and Marchurst Road and comprise an area of over 3900 hectares (9600 acres).

-The City of Ottawa Official Plan designates the Carp Hills as a Natural Environment Area with Significant Wetlands.
+The City of Ottawa Official Plan designates the Carp Hills as a Natural Environment Area and a Wetland Complex.
 It is zoned Environmental Protection 3, which limits existing lots that have road access to one dwelling and an associated outbuilding.

 What is the problem?